jeremykross/recurrent/README.md

        value-$)}))
 ```

 Here, we've defined a component `Input` that generates a signal `value-$` from it's `oninput` event looking at the `target.value` of the event object.
-We may want to use this component within other components.
-There's another special symbol (in addition to `$`) for instantiation.
+We may want to use this component within others.
+There's another special symbol, `!`, used for instantiation.
 To create an instance of the input we do something like this

 ```clojure
 (let [input (!
 Input "FooBar")])
 ```

 Now `input` is a map with the `:recurrent/dom-$` and `:value-$` keys defined in the componet.
-This is essentially a function invocation.
 The first argument to `!` is the component to be instantiated, followed by the arguments the component accepts.
 Above, `initial-value` is set to `"FooBar"`.

 Here's a more complete example.